 And the image is built as usual like

 % docker build -f ./Dockerfile -t my/petclinic-m1 .

 What’s next?
 For example, you can push this image and deploy it out of the box on AWS EC2 M6g instances in your fleet.
 They are also powered by Graviton 2 ARM64 CPUs, and the image is created on ARM64 for the same platform.
 But this image won’t run on x86_64 (:amd64) machines (“exec format error”)!
 Here we should just use a cross-build with the Buildx plugin:

 % docker buildx build --platform linux/amd64 \ -f ./Dockerfile -t my/petclinic-x86 .

 This new image is based on Alpine Linux and the Liberica JDK for x86, and can finally be deployed on x86_64 instances for testing or production.

 A few more topics worth touching on are development, stability, and speed.
 IntelliJ IDEA with native support for M1 has been available since the end of 2020.
-So, of course, you cannot only clone and build your application, but develop it as usual.
-Some errors still occur when Docker performs normal operations, but these errors are really rare.
+It means that you can not only clone and build your application, but develop it as usual.
 The performance of native JVM is better than x86 emulation; you can read about this in a separate blogpost.

 Petclinic Spring Boot application, which was used as an example in this article, starts up pretty quickly (in 3-5 seconds) on M1 Macs when using system Java or Docker.
 Finally, cross-building can be done in the opposite direction, that is, container images for ARM-based systems can be prepared on x86 machines, and you can create multi-platform images as well.